anima-wg/anima-brski-ae/draft-ietf-anima-brski-async-enroll.md

     information for authorizing the certification request.
   If the authorization is done off-site, the domain registrar MUST forward the certification request to the RA to perform the authorization there.
-  In this case  the certification request object MUST include a proof-of-origin such that the authorization to be based on the included pledge identity information.
+  In this case the certification request object MUST include a proof of origin such that the authorization can be based on the included and authenticated pledge identity information.
   As stated above, this SHOULD be done by an additional signature using the IDevID.
     The domain registrar here MAY act as an enrollment proxy or